mhwlng/streamdeck-elite/README.md

 - SRV Turret
 - Supercruise (no longer needed)
 - System Map

+For Odyssey, when On Foot, the Galaxy Map,System Map,Lights & Night Vision buttons will call the on-foot key bindings, but there is no state feedback.
+So the button image won't change.

 A sound can be played when pressing a toggle button.